 After some candid discussion with participants, we discovered that a chatty minority of them had completely invented their dream reports, and a similar number had purposefully falsified their cognitive tests by ignoring instructions or actively choosing the wrong answer in order to end the test more quickly.
 This experiment disparages the widespread use of student populations as trustworthy and adequate for psychological testing, which may explain suspicious results such as those of distinguished sleep scientist Carlyle Smith suggesting telepathic dream communication.
 Also, there was limited time to train participants how to code using the Hall and Van de Castle method, leaving many somewhat misinformed and confused.
 Future research should make use of incentive to increase participant integrity and overall engagement, and utilize independent dream coders which are properly trained on Hall and Van de Castle.
 Neuroimaging techniques may be of use to examine the neuropsychological relationship between post-learning REM sleep and structured dream content to develop a richer understanding of which neurophysiological functions of REM sleep might enhance complex learning.

 If you like what you just read, consider donating to PsychoACTIVE.
-Articles such as these involve meticulous research and writing.
-Your support is necessary to continue publishing this kind of content.
-Click here to contribute.
+Articles such as these involve meticulous research and writing, and we depend on your support to continue publishing this kind of content.

 Share This Story

 Blagrove, M., & Pace-Schott, E. F. (2010).
 Trait and Neurobiological Correlates Of Individual Differences In Dream Recall And Dream Content.International Review of Neurobiology,92, 155-180. doi:10.1016/s0074-7742(10)92008-4